mrworf/detrackify-email/GUARD_SERVER.md

 result is cached in memory and optionally persisted to a JSON file to speed up future requests.
 Using `--resolve-get` downloads the full page, which may consume significantly more data and could trigger tracking mechanisms on the remote server.

-(A HEAD request can also trigger tracking depending on the target site.)
+It's worth noting that while HEAD is less bandwidth intensive, some servers don't allow HEAD and some won't provide the redirects we need to resolve the path.
+And yet they may still track you.

 The resolved link replaces the progress message and is highlighted just like the original URL.
 If the final destination shares the same domain as the sender then the highlight is shown in green and the continue button will open this resolved